kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

-It is possible to reduce those costs to O(log(num queues)) by leveraging the above correspondence to work with R values and keep the queues in a data structure sorted by F of the next packet to transmit in the virtual world.
-There will be two classes of queues: those that do not and those that do have a packet waiting to start transmission in the virtual world.
-It is the latter class that is kept in a data structure sorted by the F of that packet.
-Such a packet's F does not change as the system evolves over time, so an incremental step requires only manipulating the queue and packet directly involved.
+It is possible to reduce those costs to O(log(num queues)) by leveraging the above correspondence to work with R values and keep the queues in a data structure sorted by the F of the next packet to finish transmission in the virtual world.
+There will be two classes of queues: those that do not and those that do have a packet waiting to start transmission in the real world.
+It is the latter class that is kept in the data structure.
+A packet's F does not change as the system evolves over time, so an incremental step requires only manipulating the queue and packet directly involved.

 ##### From one to many